 The procedure doesn’t reverse cornea changes that have already happened -- it just keeps them from getting worse.

-Your doctor will help you figure out if this treatment would help you.
+Your doctor can let you know if this treatment would help you.

 How to Prepare